YijiaGuo1224/PLS_CSI_Siamese/README.md

     (ii) Creat two files named 'model_synthetic' and 'model_experiment' to store the corresponding trained Siamese networks.

-    (iii) Run 'main_syn_train' to train a Siamese network using the synthetic training dataset.
+    (iii) Run 'main_syn_train.py' to train a Siamese network using the synthetic training dataset.

-    (iv) Run 'main_exp_train' to train Siamese networks using experimental training datasets collected in 4 typical Wi-Fi indoor scenarios.
+    (iv) Run 'main_exp_train.py' to train Siamese networks using experimental training datasets collected in 4 typical Wi-Fi indoor scenarios.

 2) Test Stage

     (i) Extract the downloaded experimental test datasets, i.e., 'ExperimentalTestDataset.zip', and place it within the current project file.

-    (ii) Run 'main_exp_test' to evaluate how the Siamese networks obtained from the above training stage perform on experimental test datasets.
+    (ii) Run 'main_exp_test.py' to evaluate how the Siamese networks obtained from the above training stage perform on experimental test datasets.

 __II).
 If you simply want to test the Siamese networks instead of training your own ones__